HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/kerberos-authentication.md

 * **KDC or krbtgt key** which is derivate from krbtgt account NTLM hash.
 * **User key** which is derivate from user NTLM hash.
-* **Service key** which is derivate from the NTLM hash of service owner, which can be an user or computer account.
+* **Service key** which is derivate from the NTLM hash of service owner, which can be a user or computer account.
 * **Session key** which is negotiated between the user and KDC.
 * **Service session key** to be use between user and service.